My Poetry Story

 I didn’t know it then, but those early poems were the roots of a lifelong journey.

-My first poetry book
+My first poetry collection

 In the quietest hours, when the world fell away, I listened — and the silence answered.